artic-network/website/_resources/mpxv/mpxv-epi2me-setup.md

 <img width="500" src="/assets/images/mpxv/ont-sop/screenshot_3.png" alt="">

-Once it has downloaded, it will be ready in the `Available Workflows` tab.
+Once it has downloaded, it will be ready in the `Installed` tab.
 Select it, and you will be taken to a landing page for this workflow.

 ## Software credits